 2 Repealed by the Interpretation Act 1984.

-3 Marginal notes in the Electricity Act 1945 referring to the legislation from which provisions were derived have been omitted from this compilation.
+3 Marginal notes in the Electricity Act 1945 referring to the legislation from which provisions were derived have been omitted from this reprint.

 4 The Schedule to the Metric Conversion Act 1972 was redesignated as the First Schedule by the Metric Conversion Act Amendment Act 1973.